-THE PROLIFERATION ISSUES RELATED to civil nuclear power have been recognized for almost two decades:

-- Very small quantities of plutonium (Pu) and/or highly enriched uranium (HEU) are needed for a nuclear weapon - It is very difficult to provide adequate security for separated plutonium and HEU at bulk-handling facilities (nuclear fuel reprocessing and fabrication facilities) where separated plutonium and HEU are found in nondiscrete forms - Stockpiling of these materials in nonweapon states provides a dangerous breakout capability.
+The proliferation issues related to civil nuclear power have been recognized for almost two decades: very small quantities of plutonium (Pu) and/or highly enriched uranium (HEU) are needed for a nuclear weapon; it is very difficult to provide adequate security for separated plutonium and HEU at bulk-handling facilities (nuclear fuel reprocessing and fabrication facilities) where separated plutonium and HEU are is found in non-discrete forms; and stockpiling of these materials in non-weapon states provides a dangerous breakout capability.
 The security of fissile material in Russia, the need to dispose of large stocks of fissile materials from retired weapons, and the growing recognition that we must address the long-term proliferation risks associated with spent fuel once the protection afforded by the radioactive fission products has decayed away, represent new dimensions to these issues.